openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

 calling their ``.destroy`` methods Murano should perform a multi-step garbage collection according to the following algorithm:

-1. Detect all the objects going to be destroyed using either comparison of current object graph with its snapshot or the reference detection (see "Offline" and "Online" changes in "Problem description" section)
+1. Detect all the objects going to be destroyed.
+It can be done by using Python GC to track and collect objects, as described in the *Garbage collection executions* section.

 2. Sort the list of detected objects using the following comparator: for any two objects A and B in the list:

     .. code::

+     IF (A owns B) THEN A>B
-     IF (A has-a-destruction-dependency-on B)
+     ELSE IF (A has-a-destruction-dependency-on B)
          AND (NOT B has-a-destruction-dependency-on A)
      THEN A>B
-     ELSE IF (A owns B) THEN A>B
      ELSE A==B

    where `has-a-destruction-dependency-on` means that the left operand object